ManMetGames/ProgrammingEssentials/docs/Lessons/variables.md

 <br>
 For a quick reference, <a href="../QuickReference/variables">click here</a>.
 <br>
-Or if you're already comfortable using variables, <a href="#snake_video">click here</a> to skip straight to the video covering the next steps with the Snake Game!
+Or, if you're already comfortable using variables, <a href="#snake_video">click here</a> to skip straight to the video covering the next steps with the Snake Game!
 <br></p>